timlee0119/hahow-recruit/README.md

 - newman: A command line collection runner for Postman.
 - nodemon: Monitors changes and automatically restarts server.
 ## When Would I Comment on my Code?
+- To give a function/file an overall explanation
-When the code itself is not straighforwad enough for readers to understand the reason behind implementation.
-Or to give a function/file an overall explanation
+- When a part code is not straighforwad enough for readers to understand the implementation logic
 ## Issues I found in this project
 - One of the provided API, `https://hahow-recruit.herokuapp.com/heroes/:heroId`, randomly responses with undesired body `{ code: 1000, ... }`, causing the HTTP request getting incorrect data.
 To handle this, I retry the specific request up to 7 times when getting the 1000 code.
 If the server cannot get correct response in 7 retries, respond to client with status code 503 (Service Unavailable).
 - The authentication headers, Name and Password, might fail due to incorrect keys or values.
 In these cases, instead of sending error messages like 401 back, I fallback the behavior to return the unauthenticated version of requested data (not having the profile field).